haroonalrasheed/641a/peer-review/index.md

 - JRC Science and Policy Report [EUR 27384 EN]

-- European Group for Organizational Studies Colloquium, sub-theme on Unsettling Technology and Accountability (2008)
+- European Group for Organizational Studies Colloquium [sub-theme on Unsettling Technology and Accountability] (2008)

-- AIS SIGSEC Workshop on Information Security & Privacy (pre-ICIS 2008)
+- AIS SIGSEC Workshop on Information Security & Privacy (2008)

 - European Conference on Information Systems (2009, 2012, 2013)

-- Conference on Open Development: Technological, Organizational and Social Innovations Transforming the Developing World (2010)
+- IDRC Conference on Open Development: Technological, Organizational and Social Innovations Transforming the Developing World (2010)